 Benoni Gauteng, South Africa Travel Guide

 Benoni experiences a subtropical highland climate, with distinct seasons.
 Summer (November-March) averages 16°C to 28°C with regular afternoon thunderstorms.
 Humidity can be high.
-Autumn (April-May) is milder and drier, having temperatures from 10 degrees celsius to 23°C. Winter (June-August) is mild to cool and very dry, ranging from FIVE°C to 19°C. Spring (September-October) gradually warms, with temperatures from 12°C to 25°C.
+Autumn (April-May) is milder and drier, having temperatures from 10 degrees celsius to 23°C. Winter (June-August) is mild to get cool and extremely dry, ranging from FIVE°C to 19°C. Spring (September-October) gradually warms, with temperatures from 12°C to 25°C.

 Benoni does not experience monsoons or hurricanes.
-Summer thunderstorms often bring intense rain, lightning, and occasional hail, typically passing within an hour or two.
+Summer thunderstorms often bring intense rain, lightning, and occasional hail, typically passing within an an hour or so two.
 Winter may see cold fronts bringing colder temperatures for a few days.
 Periods of intense summer heat do occur, requiring hydration and shade.

 Travel dates influence crowd levels and prices.
 Consider these seasonal breakdowns: